+To be able to access your media the user “plex” must have read/execute permissions.
 Once you install it, you can enable repository updating.

 Follow the instructions on how to install the software on the specific NAS manufacturer.
 A great source for troubleshooting NAS installation is Plex forums.
 Once installed, access the Plex Media Server by opening the browser and typing > “http://local.nas.ip.address:32400/web.”